CloudNationHQ/terraform-azure-vwan/README.md

 - simplified virtual wan deployment
 - multiple secure virtual hub support
 - utilization of terratest for robust validation
+- ability to define and manage routing intents on virtual hubs for enhanced traffic control and routing flexibility
+- vpn gateway support on virtual hubs with multi-site and link connectivity
+- ability to configure multiple vpn gateway connections on sites

 ## Requirements